 When you have filed your tax return, we will assess the details provided and calculate your tax.
 We will then send you a final tax statement.

 The table below outlines when most final tax statements and tax refunds are issued.
 If we need to resolve any issues relating to your tax return, we will send you a final tax statement when we have reached a decision on your case.
-Questions may arise if, for example, if we receive additional information after issuing your tax return – either from you or another party.
+We may need to contact you if we have questions, for example if we receive additional information from you or another party after issuing your prefilled tax return.

-You need to have registered a bank account in order to have your tax refund paid out to you automatically.
-Otherwise, the money will remain in your tax account until you request that it be disbursed to you.
+If you have registered a bank account, your tax refund will be paid out to it automatically.
+Otherwise, the money will remain in your tax account until you request a refund payment.

 Your circumstances | When you will receive your final tax statement | When you will receive your tax refund |